OfficeDev/office-js-docs-pr/docs/excel/co-authoring-in-excel-add-ins.md

 If you want User A's custom visualizations to respond to changes made by coauthors on the hidden worksheet, use the [BindingDataChanged](https://dev.office.com/reference/add-ins/shared/binding.bindingdatachangedevent) event.
 This ensures that changes to workbook content made by coauthors is reflected in the state of your add-in.

-## Caveats to using events with co-authoring
+## Caveats to using events with coauthoring

 As described earlier, in some scenarios, triggering events for all coauthors provides an improved user experience.
 However, be aware that in some scenarios this behavior can produce poor user experiences.